talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 of two or three technical screens, a couple behavioral sessions, and perhaps a cultural fit interview.

-Many involved pairing together on a loaner computer on some sort of challenge.
+Many included pairing together on a loaner computer on some sort of challenge.
 Some were Leetcode-like problems on a whiteboard.
 Others were system design on a whiteboard.